daeuniverse/dae/docs/en/troubleshooting.md

 # lsof -i:53 -n
 ```

-If does, stop the service process or change its listening port from 53 to others.
-Do not forget to modify `/etc/resolv.conf` to make DNS accessible (for example, with content `nameserver 223.5.5.5`, but do not use `nameserver 127.0.0.1`).
+If another service uses port 53, stop it or change its listening port.
+Update `/etc/resolv.conf` so DNS remains accessible.
+For example, use
+`nameserver 223.5.5.5`, not `nameserver 127.0.0.1`.

-## Fail to load eBPF objects
+## Failed to load eBPF objects

 > FATA[0022] load eBPF objects: field TproxyWanEgress: program tproxy_wan_egress: load program: argument list too long: 1617: (bf) r2 = r6: 1618: (85) call bpf_map_loo (truncated, 992 line(s) omitted)

-If you use `clang-13` to compile dae, you may encounter this problem.

-There are ways to resolve it:
+This error occurs when `clang-13` compiles dae.

-1. Method 1: Use `clang-15` or higher versions to compile dae.
-Or just download dae from [releases](https://github.com/daeuniverse/dae/releases).
+Compile with `clang-15` or later, or download a binary from [releases](https://github.com/daeuniverse/dae/releases).
-2. Method 2: Add CFLAGS `-D__UNROLL_ROUTE_LOOP` while compiling.
-However, it will increse memory occupation (or swap space) at the eBPF loading stage (about 180MB).
-For example, compile dae to ARM64 using `make CGO_ENABLED=0 GOARCH=arm64 CFLAGS="-D__UNROLL_ROUTE_LOOP"`.
+`-D__UNROLL_ROUTE_LOOP` has no effect: the macro is a commented-out define in `control/kern/tproxy.c` with no code behind it.
+Routing always uses `bpf_loop`, and dae refuses to start on kernels older than `5.17.0`.